kburchfiel/cpp_world_clock_2025/README.md

  The program will show, by default, the time, month, and date for 23 cities around the world along with the current Unix Time.
 However, there are many ways to customize its output, either via pre-existing configuration files or ones that you create yourself.

-You can resize the terminal as needed to accommodate your own time zone list and configuration settings.
+You can resize the terminal as needed to accommodate your own time zone list and configuration settings. **(If not all of the time zones can be displayed, the program may not operate correctly; you should be able to resolve this by increasing your terminal's height and/or using a smaller font size.)**

 While it's most convenient to just have it on the side of your current screen, you could also dedicate an entire external monitor to it if you'd like!

 ![](Images/side_monitor_pic.jpg)